Moving toward best practice when using propensity score weighting in survey observational studies: Discussion

 Second, augmented estimators are instrumental in reducing bias, enhancing efficiency, and improving coverage in survey observational data, particularly when both the propensity score and outcome models are correctly specified.
-Simulation results hightlight the strengths of MOM, CVR and WET in different scenarios.
+Our extensive simulation results highlight the strengths of MOM, CVR and WET in different scenarios.
 WET demonstrates superior robustness under model misspecification and consistently performs well across estimands and overlap conditions.
-CVR shows high efficiency under good overlap and correct models but exhibits sensitivity to outcome model misspecification and diminished reliability in poor overlap scenarios, limiting its utility in real-world applications.
-These findings align with prior literature \cite{Kang2007, Robins2007} that highlights the instability of inverse propensity-based covariate approaches, particularly under extreme values.
+CVR shows high efficiency under good overlap and correct models but exhibits sensitivity to outcome model misspecification and diminished reliability in poor overlap scenarios.
+These findings align with prior literature \cite{Kang2007, Robins2007} that highlights the instability of inverse propensity-based covariate approaches (without survey sampling), particularly under extreme values.
 Extrapolation issues are exacerbated when the clever covariate incorporates large survey weights, amplifying variability and undermining model performance.
-Reformulating the clever covariate to preserve boundedness properties\cite{Robins2007} could enhance its robustness and practical utility, particularly in scenarios with extreme survey weights or limited overlap.
+Reformulating the clever covariate to preserve boundedness properties\cite{Robins2007} could enhance its robustness and practical utility, particularly in scenarios with extreme survey weights or limited overlap, and is an area for future research.